Lockheed L-1011 TriStar: Origins

-The British government agreed to approve a large state subsidy to restart Rolls-Royce operations on condition the U.S. government guarantee the bank loans Lockheed needed to complete the L-1011 project.
+The British government agreed to approve a large state subsidy to restart Rolls-Royce operations on condition that the U.S. government guarantee the bank loans Lockheed needed to complete the L-1011 project.
 Despite some opposition, not least from the then Governor of California, Ronald Reagan, the U.S. government provided these guarantees.
 For the rest of the RB211 project, Rolls-Royce remained a government-owned company.